 And my greatest wish is that the autistic child in your class will be happy, feel accepted and given the support to thrive.

-You can also order the book through amazon or the LDA website here.
+You can order this book through amazon or the LDA website here.